-Oral Health - Students in grades 3 may be screened by local dentists who volunteer to provide a visual inspection.
+Oral Health - Students in grades 1 and 3 may be screened by local dentists and dental health professionals who volunteer to provide a visual inspection.
 The School Nurse coordinates the program in each elementary school.

 Hearing- School Nurses and School Speech/Language Pathologists may screen students for hearing in K, 1st and 9th grade.
 Students in other grades may be screened upon referral, if they are without screening documentation, and students who are being monitored.
 The regional Audiologist may consult with the school nurses regarding referrals and ongoing management.